lpeacock200/notes/update_ideas.md

 Popular Location Actvities Job
 - Fetch counts of each distinct Activity across Trips for a Location.
 Across all Trips associated with a Location, how often was each Activity in a Trip.
-- Update location_activites_rankings entries for each Location with new popularity_rank values based on the sorted results of counts
+- Update location_activities_rankings entries for each Location with new popularity_rank values based on the sorted results of counts

 ### Related tables